 Beach relay – teams of 4 competitors race on a straight sand course of approximately 70 – 90 metres with a baton, running one lap each.
 The final runner of a team over the finish line wins.

 Beach flags – competitors start lying on their stomach facing away from a baton/s buried in the sand approximately 15 – 20 metres away.
 There is always less batons than competitors.
 On the starting gun, competitors rise, turn and race to secure a baton.
 The competitor(s) who fail to obtain a baton are eliminated.
 The process repeats until there is a single winner.

 2km Beach run – competitors race on a sand course in four laps of 500 metres to total approximately 2km.

-Beach training is typically run through summer on Tuesday evenings.
+Beach training is typically run on Tuesday evenings.

 For all enquiries

 Collaroy is the home to one of the most competitive March Past teams in the world.

 This iconic Surf Life Saving event dates back to the 1920s.

 A team of twelve club members march around a rectangular course on the beach to music led by their Flag Bearer, carrying a Club Flag, and a reel party carrying a traditional surf reel.